-Fish should be handled with extreme care, especially those that have been injured, or become exhausted
+Fish should be handled with extreme care, especially those that have been injured, or become exhausted whilst being played

-Don't take the fish out of the water if at all possible.
-If you want a photograph, kneel with the fish in the water, holding it gently by the tail and under the chin

-You must allow the fish time to recover before letting it loose in the river.
-This may take a long time
+- Use a knotless net - Don't take the fish out of the water if at all possible.
+If you want a photograph, kneel with the fish in the water, holding it gently by the tail and under the chin - Don't hold a fish up by its tail or hold it close to your body under any circumstances - Handle the fish as little and gently as possible - Fish should be supported gently and upright in the water until they swim away on their own - You must allow the fish time to recover before letting it loose in the river.
+This may take a long time (up to 30 minutes)

-Handle the fish as little and gently as possible - but remember even though scales are very loose on fresh spring Salmon, they sit in shallow pockets within the skin and losing them does not break the skin or cause any problems Fish should be supported gently and upright in the water until they swim away on their own